whilo192/hardware-navigation/README.md

 * Make a Verilog testbench
 * Implement the filter as a Verilog module
 * Implement on FPGA
-* Make ineritial navigation unit from a Tang Nano and an SPI IMU module
+* Make inertial navigation unit from a Tang Nano and an SPI IMU module
 * Test and evaluate accuracy
 * Validate its performance compared to the Python software implementation